-- Describe the Review Committee's rationale for this revision: The Review Committee revised the requirement to clarify the types of bedside imaging services that must be available to fellows for the care of patients. - How will the proposed requirement or revision improve resident/fellow education, patient safety, and/or patient care quality?
-The specified imaging services are currently being used in critical care medicine fellowships to provide quality patient care. - 3.
-How will the proposed requirement or revision impact continuity of patient care?
+- 1. Describe the Review Committee's rationale for this revision: - The Patient Care requirements related to type-1 and type-2 diabetes were updated to be consistent with and to reflect essential curricular components defined by the subspecialty community. - 2.
+How will the proposed requirement or revision improve resident/fellow education, patient safety, and/or patient care quality? - These areas fall within the scope of the endocrinology, diabetes, and metabolism specialist.
+Requiring fellows to demonstrate competence in these established areas will ensure they have the standard minimum knowledge and level of competence required to provide quality patient care. - How will the proposed requirement or revision impact continuity of patient care?
 N/A - Will the proposed requirement or revision necessitate additional institutional resources (e.g., facilities, organization of other services, addition of faculty members, financial support; volume and variety of patients), if so, how?
-This may necessitate additional institutional resources, depending on the availability of these imaging services for the fellowship. - 5.
+N/Δ - 5.
 How will the proposed revision impact other accredited programs?
+N/A

-Requirement #: I.D.1.f).(6)
+Requirement #: IV.B.1.b).(2).(b).(iii)